vladen/aerobus/spec/readme.md

 <a name="aerobuschannel-subscribestring-function"></a>
 ## #subscribe(@string, @function)
-adds new subscriber to #subscribers, Subscriber#name returns @string.
+wraps @function with Aerobus.Subscriber and adds to #subscribers, @subscriber.name gets @string.

 ```js
 var channel = aerobus().root,